stfc/jupyter-linker-extension/README.md

 `python setup.py installextensions`

 This requires elevated permission to be able to install the extension globally.
 TODO: is it sensible to do a system-wide install & enable by default? or copy the Jupyter.

-NOTE: the certificates haven't been sorted out yet so the requests aren't HTTPS.
-Don't use as it currently is!
-TODO: make everything secure